MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/metrics/index.md

 ### How PlayFab supports metrics

 PlayFab’s metrics offering automatically calculates these industry-standard metrics for you on a daily basis, making them available to explore from the Reports and Trends tabs in the Analytics section.
-PlayFab offers views that are easy to digest, filter, and analyze### .
+PlayFab offers views that are easy to digest, filter, and analyze.

 ### Which metrics are available?